 Ferry journeys operating through Elizabeth Terminal

-Jersey’s borders reopened on Friday 03 July 2020, allowing airlines and ferry operators to begin providing more regular services to and from the Island.
+Jersey’s borders are open, allowing airlines and ferry operators to operate services to and from the Island.

 However, there is a strict process in place that arriving passengers must adhere to.

 Passengers must complete an online registration form within 48 hours of travel to Jersey, giving their personal details, plus a declaration of health, countries visited before departing, whether they have COVID-19 symptoms or have been in close contact with someone who is infected.

 When completing the pre-departure registration form, everyone (excluding children under 11 years old) must choose one of these three options:

 - provide documentary evidence of a negative PCR test, taken within 72 hours of arriving in Jersey.
 This must be submitted to the Government of Jersey in advance of travelling for approval.
 Details of how to submit the form are provided in your pre-registration form, or

 - be swab-tested at the harbour, then while waiting for the results, follow the isolation protocols, or

 - self-isolate for 14 days

 Anyone who fails to pre-register can expect to face significant delays when arriving in the Island.

 Wherever possible, please check-in online and print your boarding pass before travelling to the harbour.
 If this isn’t possible you can arrange to do this when you arrive at the harbour terminal.